IBM/activation-steering/README.md

 👉 (Nov-2024) A few Colab demos are added.

-👉 (Sep-2024) Preprint released [***Programming Refusal with Conditional Activation Steering***](https://arxiv.org/abs/2409.05907) on arXiv.
+👉 (Sep-2024) Preprint released on [arXiv](https://arxiv.org/abs/2409.05907).

 ## Overview

 This is a general-purpose activation steering library to (1) extract vectors and (2) steer model behavior.
-We release this library alongside our recent report on *Programming Refusal with Conditional Activation Steering* to provide an intuitive toolchain for activation steering efforts.
+We release this library alongside our recent report on [*Programming Refusal with Conditional Activation Steering*](https://arxiv.org/abs/2409.05907) to provide an intuitive toolchain for activation steering efforts.

 ## Installation
 ```bash